Faculty and Staff

 Nicole Goodman

-Nicole joined Aidan Montessori School in 2018 as the Director of Communications, Marketing and Advancement.
-Prior to joining Aidan, Nicole spent six years at Oneness-Family School in Chevy Chase, Maryland where she served as Director of Communication and Fundraising.
+Nicole joined Aidan Montessori School in 2018 as the Director of Communications, Marketing and Advancement and currently serves as the Assistant Head of School for Operations.
+Prior to joining Aidan, Nicole spent six years at Oneness-Family School in Chevy Chase, Maryland as Director of Communication and Fundraising.
 A native to Silver Spring, Maryland, Nicole attributes her lifelong love of learning to her own experiences as child in the Montessori classroom.

 Nicole currently lives in Maryland with her mini-poodle Luna.
-In her free time, Nicole loves catching a concert, spending time browsing local bookstores, and exploring new restaurants in and around DC.
-She is an avid solo traveler and is always planning her next adventure.
+In her free time, Nicole loves catching a concert, browsing local bookstores, and exploring new restaurants in and around DC.
+She is an avid traveler and is always planning her next adventure.

 Ellie Lehnert